Onlygideon/agromart/README.md

 # AgroMart

-## This is a vegetable specialized agricultural organization website UI.
+## This is a horticultural organization website UI.

 ### This UI was built using ReactJs, TypeScript, Styled-Components mainly.